How to Make a Frankincense and Rose Beauty Balm at home

 5. Shea Butter (26%)

-Shea butter is a skincare superstar, known for its rich, creamy texture and high concentration of vitamins A and E. It’s deeply moisturizing and helps repair dry, damaged skin while providing a protective barrier against environmental stressors.
+Shea butter is for its rich, creamy texture and high concentration of vitamins A and E. It’s deeply moisturising and helps repair dry, damaged skin while providing a protective barrier against environmental stressors.
 Its natural fatty acids also make it incredibly nourishing, leaving the skin feeling smooth and rejuvenated.

 6. Rose Maroc Essential Oil (0.5%)